 At 300 miles in all, the

 Kingfisher Trail in the northwest of the island is the longest in Ireland, offering beautiful views at almost every turn.
 The trail, whose roads straddle the border between Northern Ireland and the Republic of Ireland, consists of landscape dominated by mountains and lakes.
 In terms of difficulty, cyclists will find plenty of punchy climbs for a tough test or gently winding lanes between villages for those in search of something more modest.
 Go west

-The Great Western Greenway (GWG) in County Mayo is predominantly flat, 26 miles long and almost traffic-free.
+The Great Western Greenway (GWG) in County Mayo is predominantly flat, 42 kilometres long and almost traffic-free.
 Following the route of the old Westport to Achill Island railway line, it hugs the Atlantic Coast along Clew Bay and is one of western Ireland’s most popular walking and cycling routes.
 Almost entirely off-road, the GWG is particularly attractive to families and leisure cyclists.